The National Award for SEN Coordination

 |EFPM279||SEN: Leading on Teaching and Learning|

 The modules are designed to explicitly relate to the SENCO Learning Outcomes.
 They ensure a critical theoretical perspective while also maintaining relevant context-based practical outcomes.
 The programme is strongly rooted in effective practice (locally, regionally, nationally and internationally), being up-to-date, relevant, research-based and led, taught and facilitated by people with relevant current experience, expertise and skills.
 Modules will draw upon local context and make use of local expertise.
 The programme includes opportunities for SENCOs to apply theory to practice, to undertake practical activity in their own school and evaluate and improve their practice, and learn from effective practice in other schools.

-If you are a SENCO in Bournemouth, Dorset, Poole and would like general information about the programme or wish to apply to the University of Exeter programme, please contact the University of Exeter programme leader Hazel Lawson.
+If you are a SENCO in BCP or Dorset, and would like general information about the programme or wish to apply to the University of Exeter programme, please contact the University of Exeter programme leader Hazel Lawson.
 Please note the University of Exeter course sessions are held in Dorchester.

 If you are a SENCO in Cornwall, Devon, Plymouth or Somerset, in the first instance contact Mandy Andrews at Plymouth University.

 Applying for a place with the South West Consortium for September 2019

 Please contact us for any queries and/or for an application form.